KwameNtaadu007/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This script prints all possible combinations of two letters, except oo This command prints a number with two decimal places This command converts a number from base 10 to base 16.
+This command encodes and decodes text using the rot13 encryption